liquidweb/loadwatch/README.md

-# sicklog
+# sickdog
-`sicklog` tracks the health of a server, and logs information if conditions are met.
+`sickdog` tracks the health of a server, and logs information if conditions are met.